Pteronotropis

-Pteronotropis is a genus of cyprinid fish endemic to the United States.
+Pteronotropis is a genus of freshwater ray-finned fish belonging to the family Leuciscidae, the shiners, daces and minnows.
+These fishes are endemic to the United States.

 Characteristics

 The genus is characterized by a broad dark blue stripe along the side.
 The genus has large anal and dorsal fins, as well as a compressed body.

 Species

-There are currently 9 recognized species in this genus:
+These are the currently recognized species in this genus: